hoffm/hoffm.github.com/source/_posts/2013-02-01-custom-slugs-in-rails.markdown

 end
 ```

-Now we can call these methods from controller actions that we want to redirect non-cannonical slugs:
+Now we can call these methods from controller actions that we want to redirect non-canonical slugs:

 ``` ruby app/controllers/users_controller.rb
 class UsersController < ApplicationController